PMCOE

 Careers this opens up

-A project management credential is one of the most transferable qualifications a veteran can hold.
-Certified project managers are hired across construction, IT, healthcare, defence, energy and government — sectors that value exactly the planning, risk and leadership discipline military service builds.
-The PMP in particular is recognised internationally, so it travels with you regardless of where your career takes you.
-For many veterans it is the credential that converts a strong résumé of service into interviews for civilian delivery and leadership roles.
+A project management credential ranks among the most transferable qualifications a veteran can hold.
+Employers hire certified project managers across construction, IT, healthcare, defence, energy and government.
+Those sectors value exactly the planning, risk and leadership discipline that military service builds.
+The PMP in particular earns international recognition, so it travels with you wherever your career goes.
+For many veterans it becomes the credential that converts a strong record of service into civilian delivery and leadership roles.
+Talk to us about your service history, your remaining entitlement and your target start date.
+Then we will confirm eligibility, recommend the right course, and get the paperwork moving.
+So you can concentrate on earning the credential and launching your civilian career.

 Frequently asked questions